This is a guide covering everything you need to know about double exposure in photography.

 It may be a good idea to take a photograph of something with more intricate details (or if you want to go full avant-garde, go ahead and shoot something abstract!) to produce a more artistic end result.

 When taking photos of the base and layer photo, it’s good to take multiple “safety shots”.
-This means extra photos of the same object or scene from different angles, perspective, or lighting.
+This means extra photos of the same object or scene from different angles, perspectives, or lighting.

 Having a variety of photos for your double exposure will come in handy later when you’re editing— you can experiment with different photos to see which one comes out best.